zyknow/Zyknow.Abp.Lucene/README.md

 ```

 Notes:

 - Prefer `Keyword()/LowerCaseKeyword()` for exact/normalized fields.
-- For true numeric/date range types, consider extending to numeric/point queries.
+- For true numeric/date ranges, consider extending to Numeric/Points queries.

-### Case-insensitive keyword (culture)
+#### Case-insensitive keyword (culture)

-Use `LowerCaseKeyword()` or `LowerCaseKeyword(CultureInfo)` to normalize values at index/write time and query-time mapping:
+Use `LowerCaseKeyword()` or `LowerCaseKeyword(CultureInfo)` to normalize values at index/write time and in query mapping：

 ```csharp
 model.Entity<Tag>(e =>
 {
     e.Field(x => x.Name, f => f.LowerCaseKeyword(new System.Globalization.CultureInfo("tr-TR")));
 });
 ```

-This applies lowercasing during indexing and in LINQ → Lucene mapping (Term/Prefix/Wildcard/IN) for matching.
+This applies lowercasing during indexing and in LINQ → Lucene mapping (Term/Prefix/Wildcard/IN) to ensure consistent matching.